 Since the Food Safety Modernization Act (FSMA) was signed in 2011 – and spurred a new focus from responding to foodborne illness to preventing it – there have been ongoing updates, revisions and rolling compliance dates.
 Important compliance dates in 2018, include those that affect small businesses, very small businesses, importers and producers of lettuce, sprouts and Grade “A” milk and milk products subject to the pasteurized milk ordinance.
 There have been other relevant FSMA updates.
 In January, the U.S. Food and Drug Administration (FDA) issued guidance documents aimed at helping importers and food producers meet key food safety provisions mandated by FSMA.
 FDA also recently announced the first accreditation body that falls under the Accredited Third Party Certification Program created under the FSMA.

 Meanwhile, other regulatory agencies have zeroed in on prevention in the food safety battle.
-The Food Safety Inspection Service (FSIS) arm of the U.S. Department of Agriculture (USDA), for example, continues to modernize poultry inspection under the new Poultry Inspection System and, earlier this year, announced that it is working to modernize inspection systems for hog slaughter facilities.
+The Food Safety Inspection Service (FSIS) arm of the U.S. Department of Agriculture (USDA), for example, continues to modernize poultry inspection and, earlier this year, announced that it is working to modernize inspection systems for hog slaughter facilities

 On a broader scale, the Global Food Safety Initiative (GFSI) is a collaborative institution that works toward continuous improvement in food safety management systems.
 In February, GFSI published updated benchmarking documents designed for food safety certification programs.

 How can you stay compliant with food safety mandates and adhere to voluntary preventative measures?
 Advanced x-ray systems from Eagle Product Inspection assist with food regulation compliance by performing inline inspection, safety checks, verification and product analysis that support manufacturers and suppliers in complying with FSMA and with risk-based preventative controls as espoused by the GFSI.